 The Hoare partition scheme is the partitioning method Tony Hoare published with his original quicksort paper in 1961.
 Two pointers walk inward from opposite ends of the array, swapping pairs of elements that are on the wrong side of the pivot.
-The result is a tighter, faster partition than the simpler Lomuto partition taught in most textbooks — but with subtler invariants and a more delicate recursive setup.
+Tighter and faster than the simpler Lomuto partition taught in most textbooks, but the invariants are subtler and the recursive setup more delicate.

-The win: Hoare averages about as many swaps as Lomuto and handles duplicate-heavy inputs more gracefully.
-The cost: the returned index is not the pivot’s final position, so the recursion has to be set up differently.
+Hoare averages about as many swaps as Lomuto and handles duplicate-heavy inputs better.
+The catch: the returned index is not the pivot’s final position, so the recursion has to be set up differently.

 Algorithm